meteorhacks/meteorhacks.github.io/_posts/2014-12-14-meteorhacks-show-server-side-rendering-kadira-insight.md

 After that, of course you can ask questions.
 We are happy to answer and share our experience.

-So, [join with us](http://www.crowdcast.io/e/meteorhacks-show) on 16th December on 9 AM PDT.
+So, [join with us](http://www.crowdcast.io/e/meteorhacks-show) on 16th December on 9 AM PST.

 Register Here: <http://www.crowdcast.io/e/meteorhacks-show>